-You can join a Medicare prescription drug plan when you first become eligible for Medicare and each year from November 15-December 31.
+You can enroll in a Medicare prescription drug plan when you first become eligible for Medicare and each fall during the Medicare annual enrollment period, from October 15-December 7, for coverage effective the first day of the following year.
 If you do not enroll in a Medicare drug plan when you are first eligible, you may have to wait to join a Medicare prescription drug plan and may pay a higher premium (a penalty) if you join later.